UPennCBE544/CBE5440-2024/ProjectDescription.md

        e. {(2,1,1),(3,1,1),(4,1,1)}

-0. Prep Work - bulk
+0. Prep Work - we need a rutile RuO<sub>2</sub> bulk that is optimized

 1. Generate Symmetric Surface Facet -
       - Background: A surface facet is created by performing cleavage on a bulk material parallel to the miller index plane.
 As you can see from the image below, different surface terminations can be cut for the facets.
 For the high miller index facets we will be doing, many different terminations exist for each facet.
 We will need to make many of these terminations (at least the high oxygen coverage termination and the complementary termination) and select the lowest surface energy termination to be our reference moving forward.